 I’m not sure I had an original career path.
 I got a Bachelor’s Degree in English Literature but wanted to do something with art.
 It wasn’t until I discovered what graphic design was that I realized I might be able to use art and creativity as a more functional form of communication and make a steady living with regular hours.
 So I did postgrad work at the School of Visual Concepts in Seattle, and my graphic design career began!

 What’s Your Design Style Like?

 I love clean lines and modern styles.
-I’m a big fan of innovative design, so on every project I try to incorporate at least one signature element to set it apart from everyone else.
+I’m a big fan of the innovative design, so on every project, I try to incorporate at least one signature element to set it apart from everyone else.

 Where do You Get Your Inspiration?

 Grain Edit is a great design blog to get ideas from.
 Hyperallergic is another great one.
 I also like to go back and look at work from the masters like Paul Rand and Saul Bass.